alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 # The Process

-Started in June 2019, this has been the longest running project for Abrazo Homes.
+Beginning in June 2019, this has been the longest running project for Abrazo Homes.
 Originally developed with Serverless, using Razzle and React for the backend.
 <!-- TODO: Alex look at this -->
-Once the pandemic began, high priority issues came to light pausing the project until January 2022.
+Once the pandemic began, higher priority issues came to light pausing the project until January 2022.

 ## Restart